Remember These Costs When Budgeting for a Rental Property Investment

 This covers everything from water damage to worn paint to broken AC units and appliances.
 Budgeting for regular maintenance is extremely important as these costs can add up quickly if not properly accounted for.

 Additionally, upkeep services such as pest control and landscaping are vital to protect the longevity of a property.
-You can determine whether you or the tenants pay for these services, so either include them in the lease or adjust the rent accordingly.
+You can determine whether you or the tenants pay for these services, so either includes them in the lease or adjust the rent accordingly.

 You can use a catch-all budget of 10% over your mortgage, or you can estimate each cost knowing which repairs are likely upcoming for each property.
 Either way, over-estimate.